hechmik/news_summariser/README.md

     - ```number_of_last_paragraphs_to_ignore```.
 In websites like Wired UK the last paragraphs have not relevant information (e.g. social media links, related articles).
         If you specify a given number *n*, the last n paragraph would be ignored.

 I have uploaded an example of configuration with some of the websites I usually read.
+Feel free to make pull requests just to add the website you care about, I will be more than happy to accept them.
 ### 3. Build & launch the project

-In order to run and stop the project we use [Docker Compose](https://docs.docker.com/compose/).
+In order to run and stop the project [Docker Compose](https://docs.docker.com/compose/) is the way to go.
 The first step you will need to do is to build the desired Docker image: in order to do that just launch the `docker-compose build` command.
 When the project is successfully build the following commands will be useful: